usnationalarchives/social-media-strategy/pages/goal1.md

     <div id="collapse1" class="panel-collapse collapse">
       <div class="panel-body">

-        Action: &nbsp;The team coaches staff content creators from our staff in how to use the content strategy to craft great stories and set success metrics that illuminate audience interests through data.
+        <p>Action: &nbsp;The team coaches staff content creators from our staff in how to use the content strategy to craft great stories and set success metrics that illuminate audience interests through data.</p>

-        Action: The team creates a Digital Plan for all projects.
+        <p>Action: The team creates a Digital Plan for all projects.
 The Digital Plan template functions as a checklist of best practices and is also a capsule strategy to guide each campaign and project.
 The project/content owner and the team collaborate on the plan.
-The framework helps content creators set goals and strategies, show evidence of success, and reflect on lessons learned post-project.
+The framework helps content creators set goals and strategies, show evidence of success, and reflect on lessons learned post-project.</p>

-        Action: The team coordinates the logistics for different levels of staff involvement that minimize the labor-intensive nature of social media account management.
+        <p>Action: The team coordinates the logistics for different levels of staff involvement that minimize the labor-intensive nature of social media account management.
 Greater staff participation is encouraged through scalable roles.
-In some cases the role could be managing an account full-time; in others, it could be short-term, project-based participation, or as a content provider.
+In some cases the role could be managing an account full-time; in others, it could be short-term, project-based participation, or as a content provider.</p>

-        Action: The team establishes and leads a Social Media Idea Lab to support NARA staff in honing their social media skills.
-It will include four areas of specialization:
+        <p>Action: The team establishes and leads a Social Media Idea Lab to support NARA staff in honing their social media skills.
+It will include four areas of specialization:</p>

         <div>
         <table>